-Mr. Turner worked for the first 10 years of his career for Unocal.
-Following Unocal, Mr. Turner has worked as the Upper Gulf Coast Exploration Manager of Florida Gas Exploration and then in the same position for Kerr-McGee Oil & Gas Corporation.
+Mr. Turner is a veteran exploration geologist with over 45 years experience generating prospects and evaluating wells along the Upper Gulf Coast and in the Gulf of Mexico.
+Mr. Turner worked for the first 10 years of his career for Unocal where in Alabama he helped discover the McGee Lake Field (42.9 BCFE) and the Millport Field (9.22 BCFE).
+Following Unocal, Mr. Turner worked as the Upper Gulf Coast Exploration Manager of Florida Gas Exploration and then in the same position for Kerr-McGee Oil & Gas Corporation where his discoveries at those companies included: Cotton Plant Field in Louisiana (174.6 BCF) and the SPATS field in Mississippi (556,000 BOE).
 Mr. Turner has also worked for Apache Corporation, El Paso Energy, Claymore Oil & Gas LP, and McMoRan Oil & Gas LLC.
-During most of his career, Mr. Turner has generated prospects along the Upper Gulf Coasts of Texas and Louisiana.
-He has made basin analyses and/or developed prospects in Poland, North Africa, China, Indonesia, Vietnam, Thailand, Russia, Ukraine and Kazakhstan.
-While at Kerr-McGee, Mr. Turner moved into international exploration where he did the initial geology that led to the discovery of the CFD 11-1 and CFD 11-2 fields in Bohai Bay, China.
-These two fields produce between 40,000 to 45,000 barrels of oil per day from 33 wells.
-While at McMoRan, Mr. Turner recommended 10 onshore prospects in Louisiana, 7 of which have discovered over 300 billion cubic feet of ultimately recoverable gas and are still in production.
+Mr. Turner’s Louisiana discoveries with those companies included: King’s Dome (18.88 BCFE); Laphroig (89.15 BCF and 1,095,906 BO); Liberty Canal (35 BCF); Long Point (94.02 BCF and 2,187,419 BO); and Point Chevreuil (15 BCF).
+In addition to his work along the Upper Gulf Coasts of Texas and Louisiana, Mr. Turner has also worked internationally.
+Mr. Turner has conducted basin analyses and/or developing prospects in Poland, North Africa, China, Indonesia, Vietnam, Thailand, Russia, Ukraine and Kazakhstan.
+While at Kerr-McGee, Mr. Turner helped discover the CFD 11-1, CFD 11-2 and CFD 2-1 fields in Bohai Bay, China (150 MMBO).
 Mr. Turner has a Bachelors Degree in Geology (1970), and a Masters Degree in Geology (1972), both from the University of Wisconsin.

 Ms. Barber-Buchanan has been in accounting for over 50 years.
 Prior to joining the Anglo-Dutch companies in 1996, Ms. Barber-Buchanan was responsible for all financial reporting to Ferretti of America, Inc., a company that builds and installs furnaces.
 Earlier in her career, Ms. Barber-Buchanan was the corporate secretary and controller for the U.S. subsidiaries of the Italian steel mills Ilva SPA and Dalmine SPA, where she was the first woman in the mills’ history to be a corporate officer.
 At Anglo-Dutch, Ms. Barber-Buchanan is responsible for financial reporting, joint interest billings, tax, accounts payable, and administrating employee benefits.
 Ms. Barber-Buchanan is a graduate of Massey Commercial College (1964).